 Your mortgage can be paid off if you have cancer as long as you bought a life or critical illness insurance policy.
 Life and critical illness insurance policies are usually recommended to you when you arrange your mortgage or through a life insurance broker.

 You can buy level or reducing critical illness insurance.
 Reducing term critical illness insurance is only suitable for protecting a repayment mortgage as the insured amount will keep reducing over the years in line with your mortgage balance.
 Level term critical illness insurance can be suitable for protecting a repayment or interest-only mortgage.

 Critical illness insurance pays out if you meet the definition of an illness that is covered under the policy.
-Not all cancers are covered but good critical illness insurance policies usually pay part of the full sum assured for some less serious cancers too.
+Not all cancers are covered but good critical illness cover policies usually pay part of the full sum assured for some less serious cancers too.
 You can still claim the full payment if you are diagnosed with a more advanced cancer later.

-To read more about this type of insurance do read our article, "Critical illness insurance – what is it, and is it worth having?"
+To read more about this type of insurance do read our article, "Critical illness insurance – what is it, and is it worth having?".

 Sick pay insurance for cancer treatment

 A cancer diagnosis can immediately impact your ability to work.
 Some patients will continue to work through treatment but it will depend on the severity of the treatment, the effects of the disease and what the person does for a living.

 It is difficult to predict what impact a cancer diagnosis will have on your ability to work but you can insure yourself against this eventuality and many other medical conditions.